FAQ

 F. Visual and Performing Arts (dance, drama or theater, music, or visual art) 1

-G. College Preparatory Elective (additional year chosen from the University of California "a-g" list) 1
+G. College Preparatory Elective (additional year chosen from the University of California "A-G" list) 1

 Total Required Courses 15